-A student must submit an Intent to Graduate (Becker Insite) prior to the following deadlines to be audited in a timely fashion.
+A student must submit an Intent to Graduate form on MyBecker prior to the following deadlines.
 Students should not file their intent to graduate more than TWO semesters prior to their intended graduation date.

 Intents received after a deadline may not be reviewed in time for the student to make proper course selections in subsequent semesters and, as a result, the student may be denied graduation and/or ceremony participation**.
 As always, the student is responsible for knowing his/her program requirements and staying on track to meet requirements for graduation.
 The audit resulting from an Intent should only be relied upon as a final check to determine when graduation will be conferred.

 ** Participation in Commencement does not imply that the student has met all degree requirements and therefore, s/he should not automatically expect a diploma.

 Honors designations for recognition at Commencement are determined using the cumulative grade point average (CGPA) earned at the end of the semester prior to the last semester of enrollment before graduation (Associate degree program – typically 3rd semester of full-time enrollment; bachelor’s degree program – typically 7th semester of full-time enrollment).
 CGPA requirements for honors are not rounded.
 Honors reflected on the final transcript and diploma reflect the actual CGPA upon degree completion.

 Honors – CGPA Range 3.50 – 3.69

 High Honors – CGPA Range 3.70 – 3.89